MusicPlayerDaemon/MPD/doc/user.rst

 Compiling from source
 ---------------------

-Download the source tarball from the `MPD home page <https://musicpd.org>`_ and unpack it:
+`Download the source tarball <https://www.musicpd.org/download.html>`_ and unpack it:

 .. code-block:: none